Rwenzori Mountains National Park: Conservation and tourism

 The park is owned by the Ugandan government through Uganda National Parks.
 It is protected, although extraction may be sanctioned by a board of trustees.
 Kasese, 437 km (260 mi) west of Uganda's capital Kampala, is the gateway to the park.
 The town has hotels and lodges, while the park has camping, a good trail network, and huts for hikers.
 The park has trekking and climbing routes, several with unusual scenery.
 The most popular trek is a seven-day circuit of the park.

 Biodiversity

 The park has many species that are endemic to the Albertine Rift system, and there are several endangered species in the park.
 It has a high diversity of plants and trees.
 The park is noted for its botany, which has been described as some of the most beautiful in the world.
 There are five distinct vegetation zones in the park, which change according to changes in altitude.
 The park has 89 species of birds, 15 species of butterfly, and four primate species.
-The park's wildlife varies with elevation, and its species include the forest elephant, chimpanzee, hyrax, black-and-white colobus, L'Hoest's monkeys, Ruwenzori duiker, and Rwenzori turaco.
+The park's wildlife varies with elevation, and its species include the forest elephant, chimpanzee, hyrax, Angola colobus, L'Hoest's monkeys, Ruwenzori duiker, and Rwenzori turaco.